bitterjug/devjournal-crypto/devjournal.markdown

 - Could we build "the python shell" into all our work to provide this opener?

 - What if a web-app existed where every cell could contain formulae?
 - You could egg prefix with a @ and then write an expression that refers to other stuff that exists in some namespace
 - The name space could for example be the rest of the web at that moment in time, via http
 - Or certain parts of our domain model accessible behind the scenes via api

+## 2014-07-01 14:53 Tuesday

+#output
+#outies

+### Frustrations with the requirements process.

+Talking to Emeka on v4c.
+He sent a spreadsheet to guide us on how to make the export to Excel.
+But its just a copy and paste from the plans people have been making by hand.
+My problem is that he is treating it as general guidance on what to do.
+He finds it frustrating that I don't find it sufficient to proceed with work.
+I'm trying to extract and verify all the details withing it and need to spend time asking him about every detail.

+Yemen is worse because there's no one to have those detailed conversations with.
+Choosing how to proceed with software development is a process of understanding
+details: how systems should respond in their edge cases as well as the general case.
+Sometimes we can make informed guesses based on a guiding principle, if we feel confident that
+ - We understand that principle
+ - That the client understands it and agrees to it
+ - That making such choices represents the best value to the client (the client wouldn't rather be consulted)

+But there must be a source of answers to detailed questions for software development to proceed.
+And someone willing to make choices on behalf of the client about when the answers to those questions must come from the client and when/weather its okay for us to make them.